Pack up the Car and Head out on the Best Road Trip Routes in America

 For a history lesson on America’s car culture you might consider a road trip down Route 66.
 A popular route across the Western United States since 1926, Route 66 is full of kitschy roadside attractions, historic museums, gas stations, diners and motels.

 Although some parts of it have been paved over by other roads and freeways, many businesses still remain, catering to the nostalgia.
-The route starts in Santa Monica, CA and ends in Chicago, IL — spanning over 2,000 miles and taking upwards of four days, depending on how many stops you make.
+The route starts in Santa Monica, CA and ends in Chicago, IL — spanning over 2,000 miles and taking upward of four days, depending on how many stops you make.

 Using a mid-sized car, you’ll spend at least $250 on gas alone in addition to motel rooms averaging $50 USD per night.

 Utah National Parks